 In the early morning hours of July 17, 2006, Conner M. Schierman, age 24, breaks into the home of the Milkin family and stabs to death Olga Milkin, age 28, her two sons, Justin, age 5 and Andrew, age 3, and her sister, Lyubov Botvina, age 24, with a hunting knife.
 Hours later, he douses the house with gasoline and sets it on fire.
 On Wednesday night, July 19, Kirkland police arrest Schierman for arson and first-degree murder.
 He confesses to the arson, but claims he had been drinking heavily that night and has no recollection of the homicides.
 On April 12, 2010, after a three-month trial, a King County jury finds Schierman guilty of four counts of aggravated first-degree murder and one count of first-degree arson.
 On May 5, 2010, after the penalty phase of the trial, the jury mandates the death penalty.
+However, in 2018 in a different case the state supreme court will invalidate the death penalty statute as arbitrary and biased, converting Schierman's sentence to life without possibility of parole.

 Four Deaths and a Fire